TomasBoda/statistical-project/README.md

         observed_frequencies[country][device] = 0
     observed_frequencies[country][device] += 1
 ```
-Next, we need to calculate the expected frequencies, which represent expected values as if our two tested attributes are totally independent with no correlation whatsoever.
+Next, we need to calculate the expected frequencies, which represent expected values with no correlation whatsoever.
 ```python
 # expected frequencies preparation
 row_totals = {}